-Qualifying exigencies may arise when the employee’s spouse, son, daughter, or parent who is a member of the Armed Forces (including the National Guard and Reserves.
-For purposes of qualifying exigency leave, an employee’s son or daughter on covered active duty refers to a child of any age.
+Qualifying exigencies may arise when an employee’s spouse, child, or parent is a member of the Armed Forces, including the National Guard and Reserves.
+For purposes of qualifying exigency leave, an employee’s child refers to a child of any age.

-For members of the Regular Armed Forces, covered active duty is duty during deployment of the member with the Armed Forces to a foreign country.
+- For members of the Regular Armed Forces, covered active duty is duty during deployment of the member with the Armed Forces to a foreign country.